jonathansavas/marist-mscs621-2019-savas/README.md

 $ kubectl apply -f controller.yaml </br>
 $ kubectl describe service controller (this will show the exposed IP:port to access the cluster) </br>
 $ kubectl apply -f flask-server.yaml (set the correct GCLOUD_TARGET, this will be deployed to a different cluster) </br>

+To scale out the number of worker nodes:</br>
+$ kubectl scale deployment.v1.apps/paraworker --replicas=5</br>

+Note: You may need to provision more cluster nodes or set an auto-scaling policy for the cluster, or else these worker nodes may not be schedulable.
+Also, since there is only a single database in the current application architecture, it will eventually become a bottleneck.